xychcz/S3Fit/manuals/advanced_usage.md

 The time variable of SFH function is already defined as `evo_time`.
 The parameters used for SFH starts from the 3rd parameter in the input `ssp_config` (the 0th to 2nd parameters are used for velocity shift, FWHM, and extinction).
+> [!IMPORTANT]
-Please remember to confirm the number of the input parameters match the required one in the new SFH function.
+> Please remember to confirm the number of the input parameters match the required one in the new SFH function.

 ## Support new emission lines